-Web developers are well-paid professionals that earned an average salary of $70,660 in 2015 per the U.S. Bureau of Labor Statistics.
+Web developers are well-paid professionals that earned an average salary of about $76,000 in 2018 per the U.S. Bureau of Labor Statistics.
 After completing two years of study and earning an associate's degree in a relevant field, web developers can compete for jobs in their field.

 Web content coordinators are primarily responsible for producing content on Web pages and ensuring usability and accuracy.
 Attention to detail and knowledge of website programming software are needed to become a Web content coordinator.
 In addition, a relevant associate degree is typically required to work in this field.